-Solar lentigines - This pigmentation is also famously known as liver spots or sun spots by many.
+Solar lentigines – This pigmentation is also famously known as liver spots or sun spots by many.
 This type of pigmentation is caused by UV sun exposure and can occur anywhere on the body.
-Lentigines can be light brown to black in color.
+Lentigines can be light brown to black in colour.
 This pigmentation should always be monitored as it can develop into skin cancer or melanoma.

 Melasma – This kind of pigmentation is more rooted in the skin’s dermis.
 Individuals with this pigmentation have large brown patches with a non-distinct border on the face.
 The cause for this pigmentation is unknown.
 However, it seems to be stimulated by a hormonal increase and is often prominent in women.

 Post-inflammatory hyperpigmentation – Acne, burns, and friction can be the cause of this type of pigmentation.
 This type of pigmentation often resolves with time and topical treatments.

 Skin pigmentation treatments are non-invasive laser treatments.
 They are incredibly successful in removing freckles and melasma though multiple treatments may be required.
 Additional benefits include:

 - Correcting changes in the skin due to aging

 - Even skin tone regardless of skin type

-- Correcting changes in the skin which occur due to exposure to the UV sun including solar lentigos
+- Correcting changes in the skin which occur due to exposure to UV including solar lentigos

-- Stimulate the production of collagen in the body which helps restore the youthful appearance of the skin
+- Stimulate the production of collagen in the body which helps the appearance of the skin

-Following a treatment for skin pigmentation, the patient will go home with smooth and vibrant skin.
+Following a treatment for skin pigmentation, the patient will experience smoother and more even toned skin.
 The patient will observe a substantial change in the skin texture.

 At Aesthetix in Brisbane, the laser treatment for skin pigmentation corrects many pigmentation types.
 These include freckles, acne, solar lentigines, melasma, and post-inflammatory hyperpigmentation.
-Through the use of our microlaser peel, patients receive a smooth and youthful skin which lasts for a long time.
+Through the use of our microlaser peel, patients experience a smooth and more even textured skin which lasts for a long time.

 This non-invasive treatment does not require you to go through surgical procedures.
-With a qualified cosmetic surgeon, skin pigmentation treatments are safe and effective.
+With a specialist dermatologist, skin pigmentation treatments are thoroughly managed and effective.
 The recovery time for this treatment is minimal.